m1racoli/airconditioner/README.md

 Airconditioner is an extension library to Airbnb/Apache's Airflow tool.
 It allows to construct the directed acyclic graphs (DAGs) of tasks through YAML description files.
 This provides a more user-friendly and less repetitive interface for creating new DAGs.
-Currently designed and tested for Wooga's Airflow 1.7.0 (custom version of Airflow 1.7.0).
+Currently designed and tested for Wooga's Airflow (custom version of Airflow).

 ## Setup